garrettxV/sphinx-template/source/chapter2/index.rst

     export default ClassComponent;

-The return statement inside of the component is where JSX (JavaScript XML) can be used to describe what the UI should look like, and it closely resembles HTML.
-It is written mostly like HTML but one of the more immediately identifiable differences is the fact that className is used to describe a class in JSX instead of class.
+* The return statement inside of the component is where JSX (JavaScript XML) can be used to describe what the UI should look like, and it closely resembles HTML.
+* It is written mostly like HTML but one of the more immediately identifiable differences is the fact that className is used to describe a class in JSX instead of class (which is what we would use in HTML5).
+* This is the way that all HTML element attributes are written in JSX because JSX requires camel case for HTML attributes and CSS selectors as well.
+* Go ahead and enter this code inside of the div in the return statement.

 .. code-block:: javascript
     :caption: Example of JSX